beachcomber Architecture

 src/client.rs | Client (one-shot) and ClientSession (persistent) for consumer-side socket communication |

-The remaining provider files (battery, load, uptime, network, kubecontext, aws, gcloud, terraform, direnv, python, conda, mise, asdf) follow the same pattern as git.rs — each implements Provider for a specific domain.
+The remaining provider files (battery, load, uptime, network, kubecontext, aws, gcloud, terraform, direnv, python, conda, mise, asdf, sudo, op) follow the same pattern — each implements Provider (namespace) declaring one or more Source objects.

 This traces the full path from CLI invocation to output on stdout.